 The following section describes educational and prevention awareness programs, sexual assault reporting procedures, and support programs, and the campus disciplinary process.

-The Center for Health and Counseling provides thorough educational programs to raise student awareness about date/acquaintance rape, and the role alcohol and drugs play, and to create a supportive environment for survivors.
+The Counseling and Disability Services provides thorough educational programs to raise student awareness about date/acquaintance rape, and the role alcohol and drugs play, and to create a supportive environment for survivors.

-Women's self-defense is offered by the Center for Health and Counseling.
+Women's self-defense is offered by the Counseling and Disability Services.
 It combines common sense ways to remove oneself from dangerous situations with basic martial arts skills.

 Extended student orientation addresses the topic of sexual assault by discussing prevention methods and support services.